FAQ travel guarantees

 - Car rental, or motorcycle rental requiring a category A driving licence.

-- A tourist service such as a spa, cooking class, or event ticket.
-The exception is where a tourist service is not an integral part of any of the aforementioned travel services.
+- A tourist service such as a spa entrance, cooking class, or event ticket.
+The exception is where a tourist service is an integral part of any of the aforementioned travel services.
 For example, a helicopter trip cannot be counted as both transport and a tourist service.

-Accordingly, a package trip does not necessarily need to include transport, but may consist of only hotel accommodation and a concert ticket.
+Accordingly, a package trip does not necessarily need to include transport, but may consist of only hotel accommodation and a concert ticket for example.
 A flight and a rental car with no accommodation also counts as a package trip if it lasts longer than 24 hours.

 Even if a person buys from organisers through different websites, it can sometimes count as a package trip.
-This would apply, for example, if the traveller's personal data and payment details are sent from the first website to the second, and that the bookings are made within 24 hours of each other.
+This would apply if the traveller's personal data and payment details are sent from the first website to the second, and that the bookings are made within 24 hours of each other.

 What counts as a linked travel arrangement?